anikghosh256/OpenBlog/README.md

 What is OpenBlog
 ###################

-OpenBlog is an Blog Application.It's for those who love to write blogs and want a php-based website.
+OpenBlog is a Blog Application.It's for those who love to write blogs and want a php-based website.

 # Server Requirements